UMD-Summer-2021-ASR/quizzr-server/README.md

 ### Testing
 **Upload Handler:** Navigate to the page `/uploadtest/` and fill in the fields in the resulting GUI.
-You do not need to fill in the question ID and user ID fields as of this version.
+You do not need to fill in the user ID field as of this version.
 Note that upon submitting, the contents of the atlas wil be altered, and the server has no built-in way of reversing these changes. \
 **Question Selectors:** Navigate to the page `/recordquestion/` for questions to record or the `/answerquestion/` for questions to answer.